Laura Lippman

 Laura Lippman (born January 31, 1959) is an American journalist and author of over 20 detective fiction novels.

-Life and career
+Her novels have won multiple awards, including an Agatha Award, seven Anthony Awards, two Barry Awards, an Edgar Award, a Gumshoe Award, a Macavity Award, a Nero Award, two Shamus Awards, and two Strand Critics Award.

+Biography

-Lippman was born in Atlanta, Georgia, and raised in Columbia, Maryland.
-She is the daughter of Theo Lippman, Jr., a writer at the Baltimore Sun, and Madeline Mabry Lippman, a retired school librarian for the Baltimore City Public School System.
+Lippman was born in Atlanta, Georgia and raised in Columbia, Maryland.
+She is the daughter of Theo Lippman, Jr., a writer at The Baltimore Sun, and Madeline Mabry Lippman, now retired as a school librarian for the Baltimore City Public School System.
 Her paternal grandfather was Jewish, and the remainder of her ancestry is Scots-Irish.
 Lippman was raised Presbyterian.
 She attended high school in Columbia, Maryland, where she was the captain of the Wilde Lake High School It's Academic team.
 She also participated in several dramatic productions, including Finian's Rainbow, The Lark, and Barefoot in the Park.
 She graduated from Wilde Lake High School in 1977.

 Lippman is a former reporter for the now defunct San Antonio Light and The Baltimore Sun.
 She is best known for writing a series of novels set in Baltimore and featuring Tess Monaghan, a reporter turned private investigator.
 Lippman's works have won the Agatha, Anthony, Edgar, Nero, Gumshoe and Shamus awards.
-What the Dead Know (2007), was the first of her books to make the New York Times Best Seller list, and was shortlisted for the Crime Writer's Association Dagger Award.
-In addition to the Tess Monaghan novels, Lippman's novel Every Secret Thing was adapted into a 2014 movie starring Diane Lane.
-Her novel Lady in the Lake, was adapted into a limited series for Apple.
+What the Dead Know (2007), was the first of her books to make the New York Times Best Seller list, and was shortlisted for the Crime Writers' Association Gold Dagger Award.

+In addition to the Tess Monaghan novels, Lippman has written works independent of that character.
+Her novel Every Secret Thing was adapted as a 2014 movie starring Diane Lane.
+Her novel Lady in the Lake was adapted as a limited series for Apple TV.

 Lippman lives in the South Baltimore neighborhood of Federal Hill and frequently writes in the neighborhood coffee shop Spoons.
 In addition to writing, she teaches at Goucher College in Towson, Maryland, just outside Baltimore.
 In January 2007, Lippman taught at the 3rd Annual Writers in Paradise at Eckerd College.
 In March 2013, she was the guest of honor at Left Coast Crime.

-Lippman is married to David Simon, another former Baltimore Sun reporter, and creator and an executive producer of the HBO series The Wire.
+Representation in other media

 The character Bunk is shown to be reading one of her books, In a Strange City, in episode eight of the first season of The Wire.
 Lippman appeared in a scene in the first episode of the last season of The Wire as a reporter working in the Baltimore Sun newsroom.

-Lippman and Simon have a daughter named Georgia Ray Simon, who was born in 2010.